Running Injury Prevention Tips: How to Prepare and Recover for Race Day

 Do not rush back into training

-Do not ignore pain - 💡 Soreness is normal, pain that changes how you move isn’t.
+Do not ignore pain—persistent symptoms that affect how you walk, run or load your body should be assessed early. - 💡 Soreness is normal, pain that changes how you move isn’t.

 This is where many runners go wrong—jumping from soreness to complete rest, then straight back into full training—so instead, build back gradually and pay attention to signs like persistent pain (not just soreness), swelling, or any sharp or localised discomfort.